Lukeus/learning-things/README.md

 1. Start with [Lab A – Greenfield](labs/lab-a-greenfield/README.md) – build a tiny feature from scratch using the spec → plan → tasks → implement loop.
 2. Then proceed to [Lab B – Brownfield](labs/lab-b-brownfield/README.md) – add a feature to an existing repo and backfill specs/tests for one legacy flow.

-You can open each linked `README.md` directly and work through the steps with your AI assistant.
+Open each linked `README.md` in VS Code and drive the steps from the integrated terminal with your AI assistant.

 ## Definitions of Done (per lab)
 - **Lab A**: Principles committed; Spec/Clarifications/Plan/Tasks authored; minimal feature passes tests in CI.